xddxdd/blog/source/_posts/en/article/modify-computer/senior-design-sensor-network-bugs-resolve.lantian/index.md

   - 1 CAN, 2 SPI, etc. Stuff we don't need
 - External 8 MHz crystal oscillator and 32.768 KHz crystal oscillator
   - STM32 does have integrated oscillators, but guides online show that they may be affected by chip temperature and provide imprecise output, so external oscillators are definitely helpful
-- For just RMB 10
+- For just CNY 10
   - ~~Pay less and get better performance~~
   - In fact the performance to cost ratio of Arduino is not high, but its ecosystem is awesome